mattcone/markdown-guide/_basic-syntax/links.md

 ### Adding Titles

 You can optionally add a title for a link.
 This will appear as a tooltip when the user hovers over the link.
-To add a title, enclose it in parentheses after the URL.
+To add a title, enclose it in quotation marks after the URL.

 ```
 My favorite search engine is [Duck Duck Go](https://duckduckgo.com "The best search engine for privacy").